Close Menu

 – Michael Malkoch

-The glue that the Swedish researchers have developed is also made with substances have no adverse effects on bone healing, and according to the researchers, it neither affects bone quality nor patient health in general.
-Unlike today’s dental adhesives which often contains Bisphenol A, a substance suspected of having adverse hormonal impacts and may affect human reproduction.
+The glue that the Swedish researchers have developed is also made with substancesthat have no adverse effects on bone healing, and according to the researchers, it neither affects bone quality nor patient health in general, unlike today’s dental adhesives, which often contain Bisphenol A, a substance suspected of having adverse hormonal impacts and may affect human reproduction.

 The research work has been carried out in collaboration with RISE Research Institutes of Sweden and the Surgical Hospital of Stockholm, Södersjukhuset in Stockholm.
 The researchers are currently in a patent phase, and the research will now move on to clinical trials.

-The technology is deemed so mature that clinical studies and commercialization of the glue are in the work, a start-up company at KTH under the name of Biomedical Bonding AB will aim to bring the technology to the market.
+The technology is deemed so mature that clinical studies and commercialization of the glue are underway.
+A start-up company at KTH under the name of Biomedical Bonding AB will aim to bring the technology to the market.

 Reference: